Need Help? Give us a call.

 1 (800) 345-3452

-The main difference between Xero vs QuickBooks Online is that Xero is still catching up to some of QuickBooks Online’s functionality, like mobile functionality, ease of use, and general feature availability.
+When it comes to business accounting, the main difference between Xero vs QuickBooks Online is that Xero is still catching up to some of QuickBooks Online’s functionality, like mobile functionality, ease of use, and general feature availability.
 However, Xero is known for its simplicity, and their newly formed aggressive development schedule, offering new features and functionality at a fast pace.

-It’s no secret that Intuit’s QuickBooks has dominated the accounting software market for the better part of two decades.
+It’s no secret that Intuit’s QuickBooks has dominated the business accounting software market for the better part of two decades.
 In fact, 2015 estimates put the company at 80%-90% market share serving over 29 million businesses in North America alone.

 For the past few years, however, competition in the field of cloud-based business accounting software has been heating up.
 While Quickbooks is definitely in the lead, one competitor, in particular, also has its fair share of users.
 That company is New Zealand-based Xero.